The-yug020/Yug-Dave_Homework-Assignment2/README.md

 Year and Price (e.g., all cars manufactured in a specific year with a price above a specified amount).
 And save in a file.

+Run the src --> car --> CarFiles.java as Java Application

 Output:
 Select an option:
 1: Save cars by make